 The red-eye from Chongqing was not an easy feat.
-As the only non-Chinese passenger on the domestic flight, I had put the crew members on alert.
-They were possibly thinking, "Who's this guy with the green passport?"
-To make things worse, the attendant serving dinner failed to comprehend my most important inquiry — "Is this chicken?" — and so I had to go with the cake and juice.
+As the only non-Chinese passenger on a domestic flight, I had already put the crew members on alert.
+They were possibly thinking, "Who's this guy with a green passport?"
+To make matters worse, the attendant serving dinner had failed to comprehend my most important inquiry — "Is this chicken?" — and so I had to go with the cake and juice.

 I can say with confidence that Phuket is synonymous with relaxing.
-You can be floating on the rooftop infinity pool of your hotel, looking at the people parasailing down at the beach, while heavy clouds come down on you from the mountains.
+You can be floating on the rooftop infinity pool of your hotel, looking at the people parasailing down at the beach, while heavy clouds come down on you from behind the mountains.
 Because that's what I did.
-Later, Tungsten bulbs lit up the beach town; I wandered around and found a pop-up restaurant right by Thanon Bangla.
+Later, tungsten bulbs lit up the beach town as I wandered around and found a pop-up restaurant right by Thanon Bangla.

-Take a walking tour in downtown Kuala Lumpur.
-There's a quality every traveller should possess: spontaneity.
+There's one quality every traveller should possess: spontaneity.
 I had only planned on looking at souvenirs at Central Market.
 As luck would have it, the smiling woman at the information desk handed me a "Kuala Lumpur Must Visit Attractions" booklet.
 It contained a list of the places with a map on the back; one had to find a designated person at each location and get the book stamped.
 Spontaneity?
-Heck, this was my version of the Amazing Race.
+This was my version of the Amazing Race.

 If there's something India offers us Bangladeshis, it's the experience of being ourselves but also feeling out of place at the same time.
-And it’s more prominent in Kolkata where you see and hear Bangla everywhere.
-Like most troubles during travelling, this alienating feeling too could be solved with retail therapy.
+It's more prominent in Kolkata where you see and hear Bangla everywhere.
+Like most troubles during travelling, this alienating feeling too could be solved with retail "food" therapy.

 The final day of a trip brings with it many issues.
-Do we have to check-out at 12?
+Do we have to check-out sharp at 12?
 How much does the luggage weigh?
 Did I forget to buy that cold cream Nanu wanted?
-It's even more serious when one, for no apparent reason, saves the most important item on the itinerary for last.
+It's even more serious when a person, for no apparent reason, saves the most important item on the itinerary for last.